 Analysts can take a look at what modules malware uses.
 Choose the process by clicking on it in the process tree of the task then click on the "More info" button.
-In "Advanced details of process" window switch to the "Registry changes" tab and take a closer look.
+In the "Advanced details of process" window switch to the "Registry changes" tab and take a closer look.

 Figure 3: Modules loaded by Hancitor

 Despite its simplicity and vulnerability to even simple countermeasures, Hancitor Trojan somehow remains to be an active malware that continues to target it is limited demographic, evidently with a good success rate.
 The authors of this loader are extremely active and regularly come up with new iterations of Hancitor.

 Researchers can take advantage of malware hunting services such as ANY.RUN to take malware samples apart and perform the in-depthHancitor analysis.